AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

-These two memory streams are not isolated but engage in a continuous, bidirectional dialogue.
-Tactical successes logged repeatedly in the STM can gradually consolidate into the LTM as new knowledge or stable preferences.
-The high-level patterns, such as values and personality, stored in the LTM provide a top-down cognitive context, shaping how experiences in the STM are interpreted and prioritized.
-This synergy creates a powerful feedback loop where immediate actions inform long-term identity, and identity, in turn, guides future actions.
+These two memory streams engage in a continuous, bidirectional dialogue.
+Tactical successes logged repeatedly in STM can gradually consolidate into LTM as new knowledge or stable preferences.
+The high-level patterns stored in LTM, such as values and personality, provide a top-down cognitive context that shapes how experiences in STM are interpreted and prioritized.
+This synergy creates a powerful feedback loop in which immediate actions inform long-term identity, and identity in turn guides future actions, so the portrait is a working part of the architecture that conditions planning and is itself revised by experience.